Dander on Cats – Diagnosis & Prevention

 If you are unsure about the cause of your cat’s skin condition or if it persists or worsens, it is recommended to consult a veterinarian.
 They can perform a thorough examination and diagnostic tests and provide appropriate treatment based on the specific condition.

-Diagnosing Dandruff in Cats
+Diagnosing Dander in Cats

 stethoscope